Gexkill/sweng2/DD/src/index.md

 # Architectural design
 ## Overview

+INSERT GRAPH with friewall and link with external services and old system

 ## High level components and their interaction

+Talk about reliability and availability

 ## Component view
 ## Deploying view
 ## Runtime view